 By scheduling an additional recovery task before reclaiming dynamic slack for energy management, the proposed reliability-aware energy management scheme ensures that the system reliability achieved is higher than the case when there is no power management.
 Checkpointing techniques are further explored to more efficiently use the dynamic slack especially for the case where the slack is not enough to schedule a recovery for a whole task.
 The performance of the proposed schemes is analyzed and evaluated through simulations for both system reliability and energy savings.
 The results show that, the proposed schemes can achieve comparable energy savings as ordinary energy management schemes while preserving system reliability.
 For checkpointing techniques, no more than one recovery section may be exploited for energy efficiency, especially when the checkpoint overhead is large.
-The ordinary energy management schemes that ignore the effects of energy management on fault rates are too optimistic and could lead to drastically decreased system reliability.
+Ignoring the effects of energy management on fault rates is too optimistic and the ordinary energy management schemes could lead to drastically decreased system reliability.